J0K3R-Joel/BotBall_Library/README.md

 > Notice: sometimes there is an error in the beginning.
 If so, then press "Ctrl + c" (for canceling the installation) and afterwards just re-execute the configuration script, then you should be good to go

 12. The installation is complete.
+You can check the log file in "**/usr/lib/logger_log/log_file.txt**".
+This will get edited all the time.

 ---